 So, what actually is Pilates and how much do you really know about it?
 Is it all that its hyped up to be?
 Accredited Exercise Physiologist, Jadi Lacco, investigates.

 If you thought Pilates was just another celebrity trend, you are probably not alone.
 The popularity of this method has grown immensely over the past 20 years and it has been pretty hard to avoid the hype thanks to its high profile in magazines and on television and social media.
 So, what actually is Pilates and how much do you really know about it?
 Is it all that its hyped up to be?

 What is Pilates?

-Pilates has been practiced for well over 100 years.
+It has been practiced for well over 100 years.
 Originally named “Contrology,” this method of movement was developed by Joseph Pilates in the early 1900’s and the basic foundations are still honoured within the numerous different forms of Pilates that have emerged and are flooding the market today.
-Essentially, Pilates is a method of exercise and movement intended to improve strength, flexibility, muscular control, body awareness and posture.
-Pilates is slow, gentle on the joints and low impact.
+Essentially, it is a method of exercise and movement intended to improve strength, flexibility, muscular control, body awareness and posture.
+It is slow, gentle on the joints and low impact.
 Sounds easy right?
 Wrong!
-Pilates, when performed correctly and with the upmost precision, can be very challenging for even the most experienced of athletes.
+When performed correctly and with the upmost precision, can be very challenging for even the most experienced of athletes.